-4695 Chabot Road
+4695 Chabot Road,

-For example, if your full retirement age is 66 and you claim benefits at 62, those benefits will be reduced by 25% for the rest of your life (see chart below) – that can be a lot of money over a lifetime.
+For example, if your full retirement age is 67 and you claim benefits at 62, those benefits will be reduced by 30% for the rest of your life (see chart below) – that can be a lot of money over a lifetime.
 However, if you are willing to postpone claiming your benefits, you will be compensated for your patience.
-For every month you wait to collect Social Security beyond your full retirement age, you earn delayed-retirement credits worth 0.66% per month for a total of 8% per year — up to age 70.
+Every month you wait to collect Social Security beyond your full retirement age, you earn delayed-retirement credits worth 0.66% monthly or 8% per year — up to age 70.
 The delayed payout could be even more due to possible annual cost-of-living adjustments.
 The survivor benefit available to your spouse during your passing also increases by waiting to receive your benefits.
 Your surviving spouse will either be eligible for their retirement benefit or the survivor benefit, whichever is larger.

 Click Here for Main Social Security page.